Superkikim/nexus-ai-chat-importer/README.md

 - Automatically organize conversations by date
 - Generate individual Markdown files for each conversation
 - Update existing notes with new messages
-- Provide detailed import logs
+- Provide detailed import reports

 ## Installation